-When my book came out, I took my family to an independent bookstore in San Francisco.
-There my five and two year old played treasure hunt where they’d go look for my book.
+When Buy This Not That, came out, I took my family to an independent bookstore in San Francisco.
+There my five and two year old played treasure hunt where they'd go look for my book.

 Being able to see the joy on their faces when they finally found the book and shout, “Hooray for daddy!” was the best feeling ever!

 Family should always come first.
 If you neglect your family relationships, you will likely regret it later on.
 Keep in touch with family members, support their endeavors, and make amends before it's too late.
 Deep down, you know if you've been an absentee son, daughter, uncle, aunty, mother, or father.

 You will also need to decide whether you want a family of your own or not.
 It is an individual choice whether or not to have kids.
 Ask yourself, in thirty years will you have enough friends and relatives to depend on?
 Will you regret not having anybody to carry on your legacy?
 Only you can decide.

 Without family, hopefully you have friends.
 Your true friends will celebrate the good times with you and support you through the bad times.